ResearchComputing/Documentation/docs/clusters/alpine/alpine-hardware.md

 __Typical Use Cases:__

-* When you need to integrate performant data transfers as dependencies of computational jobs.
+* When you need to integrate performant data transfers as dependencies of computational jobs using the Slurm `--dependency` flag.
 * When automated (e.g, daily, monthly) performant data transfers are required.
 * When you want the convenience of scheduling a long-running data transfer as a batch job that won’t time-out due to a spotty `ssh` session connection.